 The Board of Directors

-The Board comprises the non-executive Chairman, Chris Cole, the Chief Executive Officer, Fraser Fisher, the Chief Financial Officer, Tim Coleman, non-executive Directors Stephen Puckett and Tony Weaver and Senior Independent non-executive Director David Payne.
+The board comprises of the non-executive Chairman, Chris Cole, the Chief Executive Officer, Chris Jagusz, the Chief Financial Officer, Peter Brotherton, non-executive Directors Stephen Puckett, Jon Kempster and Steve Vaughan.
 The business and management of the Company and its subsidiaries are the collective responsibility of the Board.
 At each meeting, the Board considers and reviews the trading performance of the business.
 The Board has a formal written schedule of matters reserved for its review and approval.
 These include the approval of the annual budget, major capital expenditure, investment proposals, the interim and annual results, and a review of the overall system of internal control and risk management.
 There are three standing Board Committees: Audit, Nominations and Remuneration.
 Each of these Committees acts within defined terms of reference.
 Additional information is set out in the latest Annual Report and also in the Directors’ Remuneration Report in respect of the Remuneration Committee.

 Authority for the execution of the approved policies, business plan and daily running of the business is delegated to the executive Directors.